Last updated on July 26th, 2022 at 07:55 am

 Square ads (300×250, 250×250, 336×280) typically perform well on Mobile devices when inserted within your blog post.
-There are plugins like quick adsense, ad injection, etc which gets the job done.
+There are plugins like quick Adsense, ad injection, etc which get the job done.

 Use a 336×280 or 300×250 Ad unit

-Both 336×280 and 300×250 ad sizes works well on mobile devices.
-I recommend you to set up an experiment to see which particular ad unit performs better on mobile devices.
+Both 336×280 and 300×250 ad sizes work well on mobile devices.
+I recommend you set up an experiment to see which particular ad unit performs better on mobile devices.

 Use Page Level Ads